joakim/bismark/extras.md

 #### Definitions

+Definitions are used for abbreviations, citations, notes, snippets and templates.

 Definitions have the syntax `[key]: value` and are [referenced](#references) using `[key]`.

-Definitions are used for abbreviations, citations, notes and snippets.

 If the `key` starts with a `?`, it's an abbreviation.
 If the `key` starts with a `^`, it's a citation.
 If the `key` starts with a `*`, it's a note.
-Otherwise, it's a snippet/template.
+Otherwise, it's a snippet.

-A snippet becomes a template if one or more variable names are specified in curly brackets `{…}` after the key, separated by space.
+If the snippet's key is followed by space and one or more variable names, specified in curly brackets `{…}` and separated by space, it's a template.
 The last variable name consumes any remaining text, including whitespace, until `]` is encountered.
 Variable names are referenced within the template using curly brackets `{…}`.

-The `key` and any variables are case insensitive and can't start with `-` or contain spaces, `[` or `]`.
+The `key` and any variables are case insensitive and cannot start with `-` or contain spaces, `[` or `]`.

 `[*]` is a valid note reference, as is `[**]`, `[***]`, etc.